thecodingmachine/kickoff-docker-php/docs/mouf_framework.md

 You have now a fresh install of Mouf running in your docker container! :metal:

+**Important:**

-**Note:** if the message `A problem occured with your Mouf installation` appears, click on the URL specified in `Port forwarding issues`.
+* if the message `A problem occured with your Mouf installation` appears, click on the URL specified in `Port forwarding issues`.
 On the new page, change the local URL to http://localhost/vendor/mouf/mouf/
+* add the `config.php` file and the `mouf/no_commit` folder to the `.gitignore` file!

 ## Using Doctrine ORM